Aru va`en: A Keeping of the Troth

 Black light from the east.

-Pale retreat in the west.
+Pale light kept in the west.

 The Black Sun did not warm the world.